 - Export: Click this button to export the displayed work items and details into a .csv file.

-- Pull rank: If you have a program or a program and a PI selected on the Configuration bar, you can use a parent rank to sort features.
-You can also push the backlog rank to or pull ranking from a connected external Jira system when a program is selected on the Configuration bar and the PI is set to None.
+- Pull rank: If you have a program or a program and a PI selected, you can use a parent rank to sort features.
+You can also push the backlog rank to or pull ranking from a connected external Jira system when a program is selected and the PI is set to All time (or None if you’re using the old navigation).
 Otherwise, to prioritize your features, you can drag them in the backlog to the necessary position.
 Ranking is disabled if filtering is on.

-PI Progress: Progress bar that displays the percentage of story points accepted in the PI, when a PI is selected in the Configuration bar.
+PI Progress: Progress bar that displays the percentage of story points accepted in the PI, when a PI is selected.
 The bar is calculated as follows:

 ((Sum of level-of-effort (LOE) points for all accepted stories associated to features planned for the program and PI) / (sum of LOE points for all stories associated to features planned for the program and PI)) * 100 = PI Progress